Reviewed by Ryan P. Duffy, Estate Planning Attorney • Licensed in NC & SC

 What is a digital estate plan?

-A digital estate plan addresses what happens to your online accounts, digital assets, and electronic files when you pass away or become incapacitated.
-This includes email accounts, social media profiles, online banking, cryptocurrency, cloud storage, digital photos, and any account with a username and password.
-Without a plan, your family may struggle to access or manage these assets.
+A digital estate plan covers what happens to your online accounts and digital files when you pass away or become incapacitated.
+This includes email, social media, online banking, cryptocurrency, cloud storage, and digital photos.
+Without a plan, your family may not be able to access or manage these assets.

 What digital assets should I include in my estate plan?

-You should account for email accounts, social media profiles, online banking and investment accounts, cryptocurrency wallets, cloud storage files, digital subscriptions, domain names, websites or blogs you own, loyalty and rewards programs, and any accounts with financial or sentimental value.
+Include email, social media, online banking, investment accounts, cryptocurrency wallets, and cloud storage.
+Also list digital subscriptions, domain names, websites or blogs, loyalty programs, and any account with financial or personal value.
 A thorough inventory is the first step.

 Can my family access my online accounts after I die?

 Not automatically.
-Most platforms have their own policies for handling deceased users’ accounts, and many require legal documentation before granting access.
-North Carolina and South Carolina have adopted the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA), which gives your executor or trustee legal authority to manage your digital assets — but only if you have properly authorized access in your estate plan.
+Most platforms have their own rules for deceased users’ accounts.
+Many require legal documentation before granting access.
+North Carolina and South Carolina adopted RUFADAA (the Revised Uniform Fiduciary Access to Digital Assets Act).
+This law gives your executor or trustee legal authority to manage your digital assets.
+But it only applies if you have authorized access in your estate plan.

 How does virtual digital estate planning work with your firm?